 The first release came in 1999, an eponymous cut from Future Tech.
 Stepping up with a futuristic flavour, it combined tech-edged beats with a devastating, distorted b-line and set the label’s stall out: quality tear-outs for the dancefloor was the way forward.
 This route seems a departure for Simon, whose earlier releases like the ‘Music For Life’ EP and ‘Palomino’ took a more musical approach, gaining support by the likes of Fabio and Bukem.

-Simon Bassline Smith takes us through his mix…
+Simon Bassline Smith takes us through the Technique cover CD mix…

 Drumsound & Simon Bassline Smith – Beeswax

 A spaced-out, off-key lick utilising some old skool flavours.
 Features on the ‘Sound in Distortion’ EP

 Drumsound & Simon Bassline Smith – Jungle Fever

 The ‘Fever’ is on with this one, a delicate female vox with a heavy rolling ‘Bassline’!